 - Keep a controlled method of communication.
 Without a method where communication is open across multiple channels and teams, the framework could easily collapse.

 - Create templates to use across similar project types.
-Because a framework is so flexible, you can use a framework for multiple types of projects without having to reinvent the wheel, so-to-speak.
+Because a framework is so flexible, you can use a framework for multiple project types without reinventing the wheel, so to speak.
 This can help improve efficiency across all teams involved.

 - Create a repository for all notes, documents, comments on the project and milestones reached.
-This can be useful for the review phase, as well as when you go to create a new project framework.
+This can be useful for the review phase as well as when you create a new project framework.
 You can use the lessons learned from the previous project to modify the new framework for more efficiency.

-Since a framework is so flexible and easy-to-use, it’s luckily fairly difficult for it to fail.
+Since a framework is so flexible and intuitive, it’s fairly difficult for it to fail.
 But by using these best practices, you can ensure that it succeeds every time.

-Creating an implementing a project management framework across multiple teams is never easy.
-But with a software solution with a framework template built in, you won’t have to reinvent the wheel.
+Creating and implementing a project management framework across multiple teams is never easy.
+But with a software solution with a framework template built in, you won’t have to start from scratch.

-With ProjectManager.com, you can cut back on the emails by implementing our kanban board tool.
-Visualize your workflow for maximum efficiency, easily update task progress, set priorities, and give team members the autonomy to comment and report updates to you.
+With ProjectManager, you can cut back on emails by implementing our kanban board tool.
+Visualize your workflow for maximum efficiency, easily update task progress, set priorities and give team members the autonomy to comment and report updates to you.

-With our cloud-based Gantt charts, you can plan projects, assign tasks, manage deadlines, and link assignments with their dependencies.
-No matter where your team is, when one task is updated, all associates will be updated on the status, too.
+With our cloud-based Gantt charts, you can plan projects, assign tasks, manage deadlines and link assignments with their dependencies.
+No matter where your team is, as soon as a task is updated, all associates will be updated accordingly.

-Managing and reporting is easier than ever with our performance tracker.
+Managing and reporting are easier than ever with our real-time dashboard.
 Our reports are fully customizable to get you the data you need.
 Plus, with the data all in one view, you can see the status of each task instantly.